Mercado de Brujas

-Even many locals have never heard of the market, which is hidden beneath the Gamarra Station.
-Keep an eye out for vendors outside selling python skins, and you have found it.
+Even many locals have never heard of the market, which is within the Gamarra Market and just outside the Gamarra train station.
+Keep an eye out for vendors selling python skins, and you have found it.
 The focus here is on the traditional folk medicine that is widely practiced among indigenous groups and the greater Peruvian society.

 You’ll find many of health supplements are for sale here.
 You can find collagen, spirulina, maca root, and aphrodisiacs .
 Also for sale are palo santo, dried llama fetus, divination cards, charms, soaps, perfumes, crystals and all sorts of things to ward off evil and to attract good fortune.